Sudhanshu-Ambastha/Multiple-Disease-Prediction-Bot/README.md

 ### Getting Disease Predictions

-To get a disease prediction, you need to run one of the provided Python scripts or notebooks.
-The input format for symptoms is a comma-separated string.

-**Example Input:** `"Itching,Skin_Rash,Nodal_Skin_Eruptions"`

-The model will analyze the provided symptoms and output a predicted disease.
-Ensure you provide a sufficient number of relevant symptoms for a more accurate prediction.
+To get a disease prediction, simply enter your symptoms in the provided text area and click the "Predict Disease" button.
+Ensure that the symptoms you enter are present in the list of available symptoms.
+The model will then process these symptoms and output a predicted disease.

 ## Troubleshooting
 If you encounter any issues or have questions, please don't hesitate to reach out for support.